msobanjo/courseware/topics/terraform/modules/providers/README.md

 In this example you can see a provider declaration where an alias is used.
 Additionally the resource will now be using this specific provider through the alias.
-As this example is about aws provider in order to refere to the alias you would need to do it through `aws.` notation.
+As this example is about aws provider in order to refer to the alias you would need to do it through `aws.` notation.
+If there was no provider specified in the resource, the default provider would be used and in this example the resource would have been deployed in the `eu-west-1` region.

 </details>